 And the very cool thing about a stable knit is this…

-Because they are firm and stable, you can sew them like you would a woven and even use a universal sewing needle.
+Because they are firm and stable, you can easily sew them like you would a woven and even use a universal sewing needle.

 In fact, you can even use a commercial pattern designed for a woven to sew with Ponte, double, and scuba knits without too much fuss!